 Grandad put a cup down on the armrest of the sofa and told me it was mine.
 He then went back into the kitchen to pour himself another cup.
-So I sat down on the sofa and took another biscuit.
+So, I sat down on the sofa and took another biscuit.
 Nan smiled at me and told me it was okay to dunk it in my coffee even when we had guests, meaning Sanna.
-As if to underline the invite Sanna lent forward, took a cookie and dunked it in her coffee.
-Then she looked up expectantly at me as though daring me, so I dunked mine too.
+As if to underline the incitation, Sanna leaned forward, took a cookie and dunked it in her coffee.
+Then she looked up expectantly at me as though daring me, so I dunked mine, too.
 Do you dunk biscuits where you live too?
 Here, its the height of bad manners but everyone does it all the time and just apologizes.

-Nan turned to Ville in her arms “Grandad and I have to buy groceries.
+Nan turned to Ville in her arms.
+“Grandad and I have to buy groceries.
 You can follow along if you like”.
-When nan asked questions with that tone there weren’t any choices only orders.
-And so it was that, when the coffee was drunk, refilled and drunk up again nan and grandad took Ville with them to the supermarket, leaving Sanna and alone.
+When Nan asked questions with that tone they weren’t any choices.
+And so it was that, when the coffee was drunk, refilled and drunk up again, Nan and grandad took Ville with them to the supermarket, leaving Sanna and me alone.
 Neither of us had made our excuses and left so we were just kind of left alone together in the living room.
-Sanna picked up the plate of biscuits and thrust it towards me “take the last one, I’ve had so many I feel sick”.
-Well that wasn’t a very good recommendation from the cook but I took that last biscuit anyway.
+Sanna picked up the plate of biscuits and thrust it towards me “Take the last one, I’ve had so many I feel sick.”
+Well, that wasn’t a very good recommendation from the cook, but I took that last biscuit, anyway.

 Sanna stood up.
 “You were going to take me for a walk?” she asked innocently.